dwlogo.gif (8261 bytes) THE GROWING WORLD OF DAHLIAS

 2. The petals may be flat, involute, revolute, straight, incurving or twisted.

-3. Blooms should be poised at an angle of not less than 45 degrees on a stem which should be straight and proportionate to the size of the bloom.
+3. The blooms should be poised at an angle of not less than 45 degrees to the stem which should be straight and proportionate to the size of the bloom.

 1. It is important that blooms be presented on firm wiry stems and with proportionate foliage that enhances the blooms.